-Data Governance is the new wild west so is your company embroiled in the anarchy or has it appointed a Sheriff ?
+Data Governance is the new wild west, particularly with so many workers away from the office, so is your company embroiled in the anarchy or has it appointed a Sheriff ?by

 Document control and management is of vital importance to any organization.
 If sensitive information is sent outside of your company, once the documents have been sent electronically, control is lost and this can put files you shared at risk.
 They can be copied or forwarded anywhere in the world, in seconds.